russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: volume-attachments
    :synopsis: Servers with volume attachments (servers, os-volume_attachments)

-   Attaches volumes that are created through the volume API to serverinstances.
-Also, lists volume attachments for a server instance,gets volume details for a volume attachment, and detaches avolume.
+   Attaches volumes that are created through the volume API to server instances.
+Also, lists volume attachments for a server instance, gets volume details for a volume attachment, and detaches a volume.

 .. swagger:tag:: os-volume_boot
    :synopsis: Server boot from volume (os-volumes_boot)

    Starts an instance by using a volume with the ``bootable`` attribute.
-The image on the volume is usedto boot the instance.
+The image on the volume is used to boot the instance.

 .. swagger:tag:: flavormanage
    :synopsis: Flavors create and delete (flavors)